kristoff-it/zine-ssg.io/content/log.md

 }
 ---
 ## About
-This is a non-exhaustive curated list list of changes to Zine meant to help users quickly see what has improved since they last checked.
+This is a non-exhaustive curated list list of changes meant to help users quickly see what has improved since they last checked.

 Refer to [the repository](https://github.com/kristoff-it/zine) and the [issue tracker](https://github.com/kristoff-it/zine/issues) for more in-depth information.